YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTKEYFETCHFAILED
 --------------------

-CRYPTKEYFETCHFAILED, Failed to retrieve encryption key corresponding to file ffff. eeee
+CRYPTKEYFETCHFAILED, Could not retrieve encryption key corresponding to file ffff. eeee

 Run Time Error: gtmcrypt plug-in reports it was unable to obtain an encryption key for file ffff.